PygmalionAI/aphrodite-engine/README.md

 ```
 For the full list of request parameters, see [OpenAI Completions API reference](https://platform.openai.com/docs/api-reference/completions).

+### Notes

+1. Currently, only FP16/BF16 precision HuggingFace models are supported.
+These are the default model types you might find on a HuggingFace upload.
+GPTQ and GGML are **not** supported.

+2. By design, Aphrodite takes up 88% of your GPU's VRAM.
+If you're not serving an LLM at scale, you may want to limit the amount of memory it takes up.
+You can do this in the API example by launching the server with the `--gpu-memory-utilization 0.6` (0.6 means 60%).

+3. You can view the full list of commands by running `python -m aphrodite.endpoints.openai.api_server --help`.

 ## Contributing
 We accept PRs!
 There will likely be a few typos or other errors we've failed to catch, so please let us know either via an issue or make a Pull Request.